trothr/uft/Anonymous.md

 on port 1608 as easily as the standard `uftd` on port 608 via INETD/XINETD.

 With some INETD implementations, you can restrict inbound connections to the local host.
 That's helpful.
+An example from INETD configuration is:

+    ufta  stream  tcp  nowait  root  /usr/libexec/ufta  uftd

+See the next section for building `ufta`.

+Make sure that "ufta" is properly listed in `/etc/services`.

 Further details of Tor hidden services are not discussed here for the sake of brevity.